Some Loops Shouldn't Have an Owner

 Neutral Keeper Execution

-A worker fleet with no stake in any game's outcome.
-When your loop damages a random player on every tick, you need a keeper who doesn't care who wins — and won't stall or collude.
+A worker fleet with no stake in any outcome.
+When your loop damages participants, selects winners, executes governance, or triggers a vault transfer — you need a keeper who doesn't care about the result and won't stall, collude, or front-run.

 On-Chain ECVRF Verification